QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Results

 \subsection{Runtime Analysis of Adversarial Attacks}

 To complement the robustness evaluation, we analyze the computational cost required to generate adversarial examples across all attacks and datasets.
-Runtime is reported in seconds on a logarithmic scale to accommodate the wide variability in attack complexity and execution time.
-Importantly, adversarial examples are generated only on the subset of test samples that are correctly classified by the target model prior to attack, ensuring that runtime measurements reflect the true cost of inducing misclassification rather than trivially including already incorrect predictions.
+Runtime is reported in seconds on a logarithmic scale to accommodate the wide variability in attack complexity and execution times.
+Importantly, adversarial examples are generated exclusively on the subset of test samples that are correctly classified by the target model prior to the attack.
+This ensures that runtime measurements reflect the true cost of inducing misclassification, rather than trivially including already incorrect predictions.
 This analysis highlights the trade-off between adversarial robustness and the computational effort required to mount effective attacks.

 Across all three datasets, consistent trends emerge.
 Gradient-based attacks (e.g., FGSM and PGD) are the most efficient, completing within approximately $1$--$11\,\mathrm{seconds}$ on the DNN and $3$--$95\,\mathrm{seconds}$ on the CNN.
 In contrast, optimization-based attacks such as C\&W and DeepFool are substantially more expensive, requiring up to $388\,\mathrm{seconds}$ on the DNN and exceeding $2{,}250\,\mathrm{seconds}$ on the CNN.
-Query-based attacks (OnePixel and Square) also incur high computational cost, with runtimes surpassing $52\,\mathrm{seconds}$ on the DNN and $345\,\mathrm{seconds}$ on the CNN.
+Query-based attacks (One-Pixel and Square Attack) also incur high computational costs, with runtimes surpassing $52\,\mathrm{seconds}$ on the DNN and $345\,\mathrm{seconds}$ on the CNN.

 The HQCNN models impose a markedly higher computational burden on adversarial generation.
-Even the single-step FGSM attack exceeds $148\,\mathrm{seconds}$, while iterative and query-based attacks range from approximately $1{,}373\,\mathrm{seconds}$ (PGD) to over $85{,}000\,\mathrm{seconds}$ (Square).
-Moreover, runtime scales systematically with entanglement complexity: models with more entanglement incur higher attack-generation cost, with the HQCNN-Full variant being the most computationally demanding across nearly all attack scenarios across all datasets.
+Even the single-step FGSM attack exceeds $148\,\mathrm{seconds}$, while iterative and query-based attacks range from approximately $1{,}373\,\mathrm{seconds}$ (PGD) to over $85{,}000\,\mathrm{seconds}$ (Square Attack).
+Moreover, runtime scales systematically with entanglement complexity: models with greater entanglement incur higher attack-generation costs, with the HQCNN-Full variant being the most computationally demanding across nearly all attack scenarios and datasets.
 Several clear patterns emerge from this evaluation: